 67.06: continued

 7. the EA household is no longer categorically or financially eligible for EA benefits.
-However, a recipient who is financially ineligible due to income in excess of the EA Eligibility Standard will continue to receive shelter benefits for six months, if otherwise eligible.
+However, a recipient who is financially ineligible due to income in excess of the Continuing EA Eligibility Standard will continue to receive shelter benefits for six months, if otherwise eligible.

 8. an adult member of the EA household commits fraud on the EA program.